 Extend the Django user model with an extra model

-This works too, though you will have to create an extra (often times unnecessary) table with this option.
+This works too, though you will not follow the normalisation rules that go for database tables.
+You will have to create an extra (unnecessary) table with this option.
 Extending the User model with an extra table is easy to implement though.
 Simply create the new table and then create a one-to-one field to the User model.

 Using this approach means that you will have to call fields through the